It wouldn’t be too much of an exaggeration to say that spaghetti squash is a magical vegetable.

 Spaghetti Squash With Tomatoes and Mushrooms

-This spaghetti squash recipes includes sauteéd onions, mushrooms, and cherry tomatoes with white wine, and finished with fresh herbs and shaved parmesan.
+This spaghetti squash "noodle" recipe includes sauteéd onions, mushrooms, and cherry tomatoes with white wine, and finished with fresh herbs and shaved parmesan.

 - 1 medium spaghetti squash (about 3 lbs.)